platformio/platformio-docs/en/latest/_sources/plus/debug-tools/jlink.rst.txt

     * - :ref:`platform_nordicnrf52`
       - The nRF52 Series are built for speed to carry out increasingly complex tasks in the shortest possible time and return to sleep, conserving precious battery power.
 They have a Cortex-M4F processor which makes them quite capable Bluetooth Smart SoCs.

-    * - :ref:`platform_nuclei`
-      - Find professional RISC-V Processor IP in Nuclei, first professional RISC-V IP company in Mainland China, match all your requirements in AIoT Era.

     * - :ref:`platform_nxpimxrt`
       - The i.MX RT series of crossover processors features the Arm Cortex-M core, real-time functionality and MCU usability at a cost-effective price.